infogulch/xtemplate/README.md

 </html>
 ```

-### File-based routing & custom routes
+### File-based routing

-`GET` requests for any file will invoke the template file at that path.
-Except
+`GET` requests for a path with a matching template file will invoke the template
-files that start with `_` which are not routed, this lets you define templates
+file at that path, with the exception that files starting with `_` are not
-that only other templates can invoke.
+routed.
+This allows defining templates that only other templates can invoke.

 ```
 .